MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-advanced-ediscovery.md

 ## Step 3: Configure global settings for Advanced eDiscovery

 The last step to complete before people in your organization start to create and use cases is to configure global settings that apply to all cases in your organization.
-At this time, there is one global setting that you can enable (more global settings will be implemented in the future).
-It's called *attorney-client privilege detection*.
-When it's enabled, all documents in a review set will be processed by the attorney-client privilege detection model when you analyze the data in the review set.
-The model uses machine learning to determine the likelihood that the document contains content that is legal in nature.
-It also compares the participants of documents in a review set with an attorney list (that you submit when setting up the model) to determine if a document has at least one attorney participant.
+At this time, the only global setting that's available is *attorney-client privilege detection* (more global settings will be available in the future).
+This setting enables the attorney-client privilege model to run when you analyze data in a review set.
+The model uses machine learning to determine the likelihood that a document contains content that is legal in nature.
+It also compares the participants of documents with an attorney list (that you submit when setting up the model) to determine if a document has at least one participant who is an attorney.

 For more information about setting up and using the attorney-client privilege detection model, see [Set up attorney-client privilege detection in Advanced eDiscovery](attorney-privilege-detection.md).

 > [!NOTE]
-> This is optional step that you can perform anytime.
+> This is an optional step that you can perform anytime.
 Not implementing the attorney-client privilege detection model doesn't prevent you from creating and using Advanced eDiscovery cases.

 ## Step 4: Create an Advanced eDiscovery case